lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/safe_bank.png" width="216" height="202" />

-If you have already visited [Resplendent Tree][2], you must be familiar with our Garden Bank and its [deposit campaign data][1].
+If you have already visited [Resplendent Tree][2], you must have heard of our Garden Bank.

-Our Garden Bank is famous for its safety, attracting significant investments and deposits from the outside world.
-To safeguard customers' data, we employed a strategy to confuse hackers by interspersing real and fake data locations.
-Each genuine data piece has multiple look-alike fake data pieces stored in various locations, making it challenging for hackers to pinpoint the actual location of each set of real data.
+Our Garden Bank is renowned for its robust security, which has attracted substantial investments and deposits from clients cosmos-wide.
+To protect our customers' sensitive data, we employ an innovative strategy that confounds hackers by blending real and decoy data locations.
+For every genuine piece of data, we create multiple look-alike decoys stored in different locations, making it exceedingly difficult for hackers to identify the true data sources.

-Synthetic data generation is one of the solutions to make this strategy come true!
+One of the key technologies driving this strategy is synthetic data generation, which allows us to seamlessly create these decoys and enhance our security measures!
 </p>

-This dataset has:
+The deposit campaign data has:
 * 11,162 records
 * 7 numerical variables
 * 9 categorical variables
 * The target is a binary value, indicating has deposit or not
 * The target has 52.6% negative records and 47.4% positive records

-The experiments you're going to see are using deposit campaign data again.
+🌻 [To get campaign data >>][3]

 Let's take look at the snapshot of the real data and the generated synthetic data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/real_vs_syn.png" width="931" height="441" />

-🌻 [To get campaign data >>][3]

 #### Evaluation Metrics

-To evaluate the effectiveness of generated synthetic data, Lady H. employed 2 methods.
+Lady H. used two methods to assess the effectiveness of the generated synthetic data.

-<b>The first</b> evaluation method was to compare variables' distributions between real data and synthetic data.
-PSI score was used to compare continuous variable's distributions and JS Distance was used to compare discrete variable's distributions.
+<b>The first method</b> involved comparing the distributions of variables between the real data and the synthetic data.
+For continuous variables, the PSI (Population Stability Index) score was used, while JS (Jensen-Shannon) Distance was employed for comparing the distributions of discrete variables.

 PSI often employees these thresholds:
 * `PSI < 0.1`: no significant distribution change
 * `0.1 <= PSI < 0.2`: moderate distribution change
 * `PSI >= 0.2`: significant distribution change

-So, if we can find more variables have PSI score lower than 0.2 or even lower than 0.1, then the generated synthetic data is closer to the real data.
+Therefore, if more variables have a PSI score below 0.2, or even below 0.1, it indicates that the generated synthetic data closely resembles the real data.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/continuous_dist_comp.png" width="996" height="525" />

-JS Distance (or JS Divergence) can be used to compare discrete variable's distributions, it's a score between `[0, 1]`, "0" corresponds to identical distributions and "1" to absolutely different.
-Lady H. was using "0.1" as the threshold, if more variables got JS Distance lower than 0.1, then the generated synthetic data is closer to the real data.
+JS Distance can be used to compare the distributions of discrete variables, yielding a score between 0 and 1, where 0 indicates identical distributions and 1 indicates completely different ones.
+Lady H. set a threshold of 0.1, if more variables have a JS Distance below 0.1, it suggests that the generated synthetic data closely matches the real data.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/discrete_dist_comp.png" width="908" height="503" />